 "Probably something wrong with its navigational thrusters or the repulsorlift drive.
-I heard that ship was damaged and then turned into a training vehicle."
-Guardian added, as Greywolf joined them, removing his surgical scrubs.
+That X was one of Rogue's old fighters that was damaged and then turned into a training vehicle."
+Guardian added as Greywolf joined them, removing his surgical scrubs.
 "How did it go, Greywolf?"

 "He's going to be fine.
 The reattachment was successful.
 No complications."
 He smiled.
 "Now what are we going to do about him?"
 Greywolf tipped his head to indicate the injured Rkard.
 "I spoke to Banarj and he says there are no prosthetic Calamari limbs on board."

 "I estimate one week, Master Adam," replied the Too-Onebee droid.
 "I'll have Erratic run a search on nearby Alliance medical facilities.
-Maybe we'll come up with something, sir."
+We should be able to find something, sir."

 "Admiral, Erratic has located a prosthetic leg for Cadet Rkard aboard the Frigate Redemption.
 All we need is a shuttle.
 The one we recovered from Vertigo Outpost is armed, armored and refitted to accommodate medical equipment and supplies.
 I'll fly it myself, so that's only one pilot."
 Guardian volunteered.